Georgia Stanway

-Georgia Marie Stanway (born 3 January 1999) is an English professional footballer who plays as an attacking midfielder for Frauen-Bundesliga club Bayern Munich and the England national team.
+Georgia Marie Stanway MBE (born 4 January 1999) is an English professional footballer who plays as a central midfielder for Arsenal in the Women's Super League and the England national team.
 Stanway started her senior career at Blackburn Rovers before joining Manchester City and winning the WSL in 2016, as well as three times the FA Cup and League Cup.
-In her first two seasons with Bayern she won the Frauen-Bundesliga.
+She then moved to Frauen-Bundesliga club Bayern Munich, where she won four Frauen-Bundesliga titles, two DFB-Pokals and two DFB-Supercups.
 Stanway has also represented England at various youth levels, including captaining the U17 team, prior to scoring on her senior debut in 2018.

 Stanway was nominated for BBC Young Sports Personality of the Year in 2016 and the PFA Women's Young Player of the Year in 2017.
 In June 2018, she was named in the UEFA Women's Champions League squad of the season, and in 2019, she was awarded PFA Women's Young Player of the Year.
-With England, Stanway is a 2022 Euro winner, scoring against Norway and Spain in the competition, twice Arnold Clark Cup winner, a 2023 World Cup runner-up, and a winner of Euro 2025.
+With England, Stanway is a Euro 2022 winner, scoring against Norway and Spain in the competition, two-time Arnold Clark Cup winner, a 2023 World Cup runner-up, and a winner of Euro 2025.

 Early years

-Georgia Marie Stanway was born on 3 January 1999 in Barrow-in-Furness, in Cumbria, one of four siblings with three brothers, one of whom (Wyll Stanway) would also go on to be a professional footballer.
+Georgia Marie Stanway was born on 4 January 1999 in Barrow-in-Furness, in Cumbria, one of four siblings with three brothers, one of whom (Wyll Stanway) would also go on to be a professional footballer.
 She began playing football at a young age, as it was what her brothers did, and at the age of three was training with them in an under-7 team, saying that at that age she "didn't know what I was doing, I was just kicking the ball, but I loved it."
 She continued playing for boys' teams until she was thirteen; in 2022, as part of the "Where Greatness Is Made" campaign, a plaque honouring Stanway was installed at Furness Rovers.
 As well as football, Stanway played cricket alongside her brothers, and represented Cumbria in county cricket at under-13 and under-17 level.

 She also represented Cumbria in football, playing for Cumbria Schoolgirls in English Schools' Football Association competitions at regional level in 2013 and 2014; though the county team lost all their matches, Stanway was selected for the newly created England Schoolgirls under-15 international squad that won the Bob Docherty Cup in 2014.
 She was the only player to score in all of their matches.
 Stanway then left Cumbria for Manchester aged sixteen to pursue a professional football career, joining Manchester City.
 Having attended the Dowdales School in Cumbria, she attended St Bede's College in Manchester, as teammate Keira Walsh had before her.